Hero-Solutions/RS_ptif/README.md

 ```
 # Config values required by the iiif_ptif plugin.

-# This must be set to NULL in order to fix a bug within ResourceSpace
+# This should be set to NULL in order to fix a bug within ResourceSpace
 # where resource files are not properly deleted if this value is set to anything other than NULL.
 # This bug resides in include/resource_functions.php:2015.
 $resource_deletion_state = NULL;